lebsockdeborah/notes/README.md

 # 2023-11-29
 - "Today's programming wisdom is to focus on writing clean, maintainable, and reusable code.
 It's not just about solving the problem at hand, but also considering how your code will be used in the future and by others.
 Invest time in planning, documentation, and testing to ensure your code is of high quality.
 Remember, programming is not just about writing code, it's also about communication through code."

+# 2023-11-30
+- "Today's programming wisdom is to focus on writing clean, maintainable, and efficient code.
+This means using proper naming conventions, commenting your code, avoiding unnecessary complexity, and leveraging the power of libraries and frameworks when appropriate.
+Additionally, it's important to continuously learn and stay up-to-date with the latest best practices and technologies in the field."